 Sign-up isn’t where the bonuses end for online sportsbooks.
 Nearly every website has a promotions page where they offer new deals for existing members.
 If you’re looking to make the most of your sportsbook, check out that page and take advantage of promotions like…

-Reload Bonus – The best way to top off a waning account is to take advantage of reload bonuses.
+The best way to top off a waning account is to take advantage of reload bonuses.
 Reload bonuses aren’t nearly as lucrative as sign-up bonuses, usually offering to match a lower percentage or a lower maximum amount.
-Some reload bonuses are only available one time, while others will be available repeatedly.
+Some reload bonuses are only available one time.
+Others will be available repeatedly.
 Be sure to read the terms and conditions to find out which reload bonus you’re getting.

-Refunded Bets – In an effort to separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
-You’ll find deals like this on the promotions page, and as long as you place a bet that meets the requirements, you can be eligible for a refund.
+In an effort to separate themselves from the competition, some sportsbooks will have a unique policy where certain events in a game can trigger a refund for specific lost wagers.
+You’ll find deals like this on the promotions page.
+As long as you place a bet that meets the requirements, you can be eligible for a refund.

 An example of this policy is a website that refunds a losing correct-score prop bet if a soccer game ends in a 0-0 tie.

-Bonus Winnings – In order to incentivize betting certain sports or increase activity on live betting, books may offer a bonus percentage on winnings.
-As usual, you will have to place a wager that meets the criteria (e.g. doesn’t exceed the maximum bet allowed by the bonus), but if you win on an event that qualifies, your return will get a boost.
+In order to incentivize betting certain sports or increase activity on live betting, books may offer a bonus percentage on winnings.
+As usual, you will have to place a wager that meets the criteria (e.g. doesn’t exceed the maximum bet allowed by the bonus).
+But, if you win on an event that qualifies, your return will get a boost.

 If there’s a book offering a 5% boost on two-team NBA parlays, suddenly a winning bet for $20 becomes $21.
 It’s not a massive increase, but typically bonus winnings for parlays will continue to increase with the more teams you add.

-Reactivation Bonus – If your account has been inactive for awhile, sportsbooks will encourage you to return to betting action by emailing promotions.
-These offers can vary from deposit bonuses to free plays, but they are exclusive offers meant to draw you back into wagering.
+If your account has been inactive for awhile, sportsbooks will encourage you to return to betting action by emailing promotions.
+These offers can vary from deposit bonuses to free plays.
+They are exclusive offers meant to draw you back into wagering.

-It’s a good idea to spend a few minutes reading the sportsbooks rules around bonuses and understand the fine print as there are restrictions on claiming them and getting payouts on them.
+It’s a good idea to spend a few minutes reading the sportsbooks rules around bonuses and understand the fine print.
+There are restrictions on claiming them and getting payouts on them.